Three Keys to a Successful Open Enrollment

 1. Get creative – as circumstances change, so should we.

-When you lose the happenstance conversations that take place in the break room and hallways, it can be difficult to make up for that but it’s not impossible – you just need to create space for those types of conversations to happen online.
-One of the ways we accomplished that was by holding optional virtual Open Enrollment presentations where employees were invited to ask P&A’s internal benefits team questions.
-We also had a team monitoring questions that were sent through chat during the presentations.
-Members could also ask questions anonymously, further encouraging communication across different communication styles.
+With many employers offering remote or hybrid work options, we can lose the happenstance conversations that take place in the break room and hallways.
+While it can be difficult to re-create an environment for organic conversations to happen, it’s not impossible – you just need to create space for those types of conversations online.
+Planning ahead is a huge factor too.
+For instance, one year we experienced significant carrier changes, so we decided to hold a series of virtual Open Enrollment meetings.
+Careful planning ahead of time allowed us to block out different days and times to hold the meetings so we could accommodate schedules and maximize attendance.
+During the meetings, employees were invited to ask P&A’s internal benefits team questions.
+We also had a team monitoring questions sent through web chat during the presentations.
+Employees could also ask questions anonymously if they preferred, further encouraging communication across different communication styles.
+Overall, the week-long virtual Open Enrollment was a success!

-Being adaptable to your workforce is helpful, especially as the workplace landscape continues to change for many employers in the wake of COVID-19.
+Being adaptable to your workforce is key, especially as the workplace landscape continues to change for many employers.

 Deliver a successful Open Enrollment to your employees

 Are you looking to enhance your benefits communication?
 Do you need ideas on how to roll out Open Enrollment to your employees?
-P&A’s Benefits Consultants are available to help you, whether you need to brainstorm solutions, problem solve or simply want help communicating a benefit that we administer.
+P&A’s Benefits Consultants are available to help you, whether you need to brainstorm solutions, problem solve, or simply want help communicating a benefit plan to employees.
 Reach out to a consultant today for help creating a successful Open Enrollment.

 Featured Blog Post